netmute/macos_cli_tools/README.md

 **Why use it:**
 To adjust security settings for app execution, whitelist specific applications, or troubleshoot Gatekeeper-related issues.

+**Usage example:**

+- Add an application to the whitelist:
+  `spctl --add /Applications/Example.app`

+- Check the status of an application:
+  `spctl --assess --verbose=4 /Applications/Example.app`

 ---

 ## `sw_vers` - Show macOS Version